 - We offer a full range of repair services for stringed instruments and amplifiers.

 - Authorized Taylor Silver repair Facility

-- From Full restoration to just tube replacement and much more…
+- From String changes to Full restoration, Electronic cleaning, tube replacement and much more…

 Basic and Advance Tune Ups